vitalyvch/nvml/doc/strace.ebpf.1.md

 strace.ebpf is a limited functional strace equivalent for Linux but based on eBPF and KProbe technologies and libbcc library.

-+ Pros:
+# FEATURES #

  - Used combination of technologies allow tool to be about one order faster than regular system strace.
  - This tool consume much less amount of CPU resource
  - Output of this tool is designed to be suitable for processing with classical tools and technologies, like awk.
  - Could trace syscalls system-wide.
-	- Could trace init (process with 'pid == 1')
+ - Could trace init (process with 'pid == 1').
+Finally we have a proper tool for debugging systemd ;-)

-+ Cons:
+# LIMITATIONS #

  - Limited functionality
  - Slow attaching and detaching
  - Asynchronity.
 If user will not provide enough system resources for performance tool will skip some calls.
 Tool does not assume to try any work-around behind the scene.
  - Depend on modern kernel features
  - Limited possibility to run few instances simultaneously.
+ - Underlaing eBPF technology still is in active development.
+So we should expect hangs and crashes more often as for regular strace, especially on low-res systems.

 WARNING: System-wide tracing can fill out your disk really fast.

+# SYSTEM REQUIREMENTS #

+ - libbcc
+ - Linux Kernel 4.4 or later (for Perf Event Circular Buffer)
+ - CAP_SYS_ADMIN capability for bpf() syscall
+ - mounted tracefs

 # OPTIONS #